GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 ### Connect and configure a microphone

 The solution uses a microphone connected to the Raspberry Pi for recording the dialogue.
-Raspberry Pi does not have analog microphone or line level inputs.
+Raspberry Pi does not have analog microphone or line-level inputs.

 There are several options to get spoken dialogue audio into the Raspberry Pi:

-- USB microphone.
+- USB microphone
 - USB sound card with an analog microphone or any line-level audio feed connected to the sound card’s 3.5mm input
 - Bluetooth microphone (This can be more complex to set up, and is out of scope for this tutorial.)